-The Department of Mathematics offers three different majors as well as three minors.
+The Department of Mathematics offers three different majors as well as four minors.

 All classes for majors are taught by regular faculty members who have doctoral degrees.

 These classes for majors are typically small allowing the student easy access to the instructor both in and outside of the classroom.

 Appropriate technology, including graphing calculators and computer programs such as Mathematica©, Excel©, Geometers SketchPad© and MatLab©, are used in the classroom and for assignments.

 Our newest program is the B.S. in Mathematics – Applied Mathematics.
 This program combines a full major in mathematics together with a concentration in a specific application areas: Biology, Computer Science, Chemistry, Physics or Finance.
 Students in this program typically are planning on entering the work force after graduation, but the solid core of mathematics that they complete also prepares them for further studies, especially in areas that are heavily dependent on applied mathematical skills.